Union’s $40 Million Dues-Fueled PAC Spending Challenged by NJ Teachers, Think Tank

 Union Allegedly Broke Membership Contract, Breached Fiduciary Duty

 The teachers believe that NJEA officials pulled a bait-and-switch.
 When teachers join the NJEA, they sign materials functioning as a contract that present PAC contributions as optional and separate from their regular dues.
 Other membership materials reinforced this impression.
-But the union allegedly broke its contract by spending all teachers’ money on politics anyway, whether they liked it or not, and took measures that ended up hiding its dues-funded political spending from members.
+But the union allegedly broke its contract by spending teachers’ mandatory dues money on politics anyway, whether they liked it or not, and took measures that ended up hiding its dues-funded political spending from members.

 The teachers further argue that NJEA breached its fiduciary duty to prioritize members’ best interests over their own.
 The union used members’ dues to personally benefit its president, violating its own conflict of interest rules.
 Since Spiller held decision-making positions at the union and the affiliated organizations that funneled members’ dues to back his campaign, the teachers believe he engaged in illegal self-dealing.